JvanKatwijk/qt-dab/README.md

 While the 2.13 support for SDRplay devices is able to handle the RSP 1, RSP II, RSP Ia and RSP duo, the 3.0X support handles all SDRplay RSP's.
+It is recommended to use the 3.0X support library.

 ------------------------------------------------------------------
 Widgets and scopes for Qt-DAB
 ------------------------------------------------------------------

-Qt-DAB always shows a main widget; a number of  **optional** widgets is visible or invisible under user's control
+Qt-DAB always shows a main widget; a number of  **optional** widgets is visible under user control.
+The while set of widgets is shown below

 ![Qt-DAB main widget](/qt-dab-screen.png?raw=true)